Laplace principle for large population games with control interaction: Setting and main results

 where $\theta_t$ is the time $t$ marginal of $\theta$. \end{enumerate} \end{theorem}

 In summary, Theorem \ref{thm:LDP} tells us that when the coefficients $b,f$ and $g$ of the game are sufficiently regular, the Hamiltonian satisfies a certain convexity condition and the master equation corresponding to the mean field game admits a Lipschitz--continuous solution, then, not only that any sequence of Nash equilibria converges to a mean field equilibrium, but in addition the sequence of Nash equilibria satisfies the LDP.
 The condition pertaining to existence and Lipschitz--continuity of the solution of the master equation \eqref{eq:master pde} (i.e. \ref{a6}) is the only hard-to-check condition we impose here.
 That being said, conditions guarantying existence and uniqueness of the master equation are given by \citet{ChassagneuxCrisanDelarue_Master} and \citet{carda15}.
 These authors study for instance the equation arising from a mean field game (albeit without interaction through the controls) in \cite[Section 5]{ChassagneuxCrisanDelarue_Master}.
 In section \ref{sec:example} below we discuss an example for which the equation is known (from the work \cite{ChassagneuxCrisanDelarue_Master}) to have a Lipschitz--continuous solution.
 Let us also refer to \cite{Gang-Mes-Mou-Zha,Card-Soug20,Mou-Zhan,Bay-Cecc-Coh-Del} for more recent results on the existence of the master equation.
+Moreover, let us observe that \cite{Del-Lac-Ram_Concent} make similar assumptions, to ours, and additionally assume the Hamilton--Jaboci--Bellman system characterizing the $N$--player game to have well--behaved (classical) solutions.
+Finally, observe that obtained here is very similar to the rate function given in terms of weak solutions of McKean--Vlasov equations first derived in \cite{Bud-Dup-Fish}.

 The limitation in the above theorem is to assume $T$ small enough, a condition which is needed to guarantee some FBSDE estimations.
 We can get around the smallness condition by imposing additional monotonicity--type conditions on the parameters.
-In fact, consider the following condition: \begin{enumerate}[label = (\textsc{A8}), leftmargin = 30pt] \item The drift $b$ satisfies the monotonicity condition
+In fact, consider the following condition: \begin{enumerate}[label = (\textsc{A8}), leftmargin = 30pt] \item With the function $\Lambda$ defined in \ref{a6}, the drift $b$ satisfies the monotonicity condition